Yra van Dijk

 Professor of Dutch Literature in a Global Perspective

 Yra van Dijk is currently coordinating an international research project on Digital Memory of the Shoah, and a minor program in 'Cultural Memory of War and Conflict'.
-In 2018 she will publish her monograph on the oeuvre of Arnon Grunberg in the perspective of second generation Shoah-memory and trauma.
+In 2018 she published an acclaimed monograph on the oeuvre of German-Dutch author Arnon Grunberg in the perspective of second generation Shoah-memory and trauma.

 Before her chair in Leiden, Van Dijk worked in Paris (2000-2004), and at the University of Amsterdam (2006-2013) and was a visiting scholar at UCSD in 2010, studying digital communities for the HERA-project ELMCIP.
 Three different strands are intertwined in Yra van Dijk's research and teaching practice: Literature and New Media, The novel, and Cultural Memory